 The discrepancy between the persistent activity traditionally reported and the transient activity patterns more recently observed could be caused by differences in task design, cortical layer, and model organism (i.e., non-human primates vs. rodents).
 However, each of these possibilities seems unlikely to individually account for this difference.
 For example, while many of the studies that reported transient activity were performed in rodents (Fujisawa et al., 2008; Pastalkova et al., 2008; Harvey et al., 2012), transient activity has also been observed in non-human primates (Crowe et al., 2010) and in songbirds (Hahnloser et al., 2002).
 Moreover, neurons with ramping, persistent activity patterns have also been reported in rodents (Raposo et al., 2014; Hanks et al., 2015).
 Many of the rodent studies were also performed while animals performed navigation-based tasks (Fujisawa et al., 2008; Pastalkova et al., 2008; Harvey et al., 2012), yet transient activity patterns have also been observed during stationary tasks (Crowe et al., 2010).
 Together, these results suggest that both transient and persistent activity dynamics are likely present in the brain.

 How these sequential activity patterns are generated by neuronal circuits remains unclear, though a variety of models have proven capable of generating such dynamics.
-In the simplest models, neurons are connected in a feedforward chain, such that neurons which fire at given time point in the sequence preferentially activate the neurons at the next time point.
+In the simplest models, neurons are connected in a feedforward chain, such that neurons which fire at a given time point in the sequence preferentially activate the neurons at the next time point.
 Theoretical work has demonstrated that, if properly tuned, such chains can sustain a memory of a stimulus for a prolonged time period (Goldman, 2009).
 These networks, however, require a highly constrained network architecture.
 In contrast, recurrently connected networks subjected to an appropriate learning rule have also been shown to be capable of generating transient dynamics (Klampfl and Maass, 2013; Rajan et al., 2016).
 While these models often make clear predictions about the connectivity of neurons with different activity patterns, these predictions have proved challenging to test experimentally.

 Neural trajectories and methods for analyzing high-dimensional neural data